stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 #### Differential expression results

 Other useful differential expression results will be created.
 This includes tabular output from the differential expression analysis.
 For each comparison with three or more samples per condition, `results.limma.<contrast>.txt` will be produced. `results.simple_DE.<*contrast>.txt` will be created for all comparisons, regardless of sample size.
-These can be found in the `DIFFERENTIAL_EXPRESSION/` directory.
+You can find a counts matrix normalized by Counts Per Million (CPM) in the file `CPM_normalized_values.txt`.
+All of these will be located in the `DIFFERENTIAL_EXPRESSION/` directory.

 #### GSEA.input.<*contrast*>.txt and GSEA.tStat.<*contrast*>.txt